 Iraqi election officials are counting ballots Thursday after the country's first general elections since U.S. troops withdrew in 2011.

-Maliki's Shi'ite-based State of Law alliance is expected take the most seats, but to fall short of a majority.
+Mr. Maliki's Shi'ite-based State of Law alliance is expected take the most seats in the 328-member parliament, but to fall short of a majority.